Threat Hunting with Microsoft Defender XDR (including Defender for Endpoint): Investigating Tor Browser Activity

 - ๐ฅ Download the Executive Summary Report

-๐ Threat Hunting with Microsoft Defender: Investigating Tor Browser Activity
+๐ Threat Hunting with Microsoft Defender XDR: Investigating Tor Browser Activity

 Threat hunting is one of the most valuable skills for a security analyst.
 Rather than waiting for alerts, analysts proactively search for suspicious activity hidden in telemetry data.